DSA Class

 Default Value: ""

-This is the certificate (PEM/base64 encoded).
-This property is used to assign a specific certificate.
-The and properties also may be used to specify a certificate.
+The certificate (PEM/Base64 encoded).
+This field is used to assign a specific certificate.
+The Store and Subject fields also may be used to specify a certificate.

-When is set, a search is initiated in the current for the private key of the certificate.
-If the key is found, is updated to reflect the full subject of the selected certificate; otherwise, is set to an empty string.
+When Encoded is set, a search is initiated in the current Store for the private key of the certificate.
+If the key is found, Subject is updated to reflect the full subject of the selected certificate; otherwise, Subject is set to an empty string.

 Constructors